MichaelGallo/Favola/README.md

 	#include "FileName"			//a game can have multiple source files
 	#css "MyStyleSheet.css"		//there's one style sheet per game
-	#markdown					//hypertext can be either HTML or Markdown
+	#html						//hypertext can be either Markdown (the default) or HTML

 	//an object:
 	Attributes Identifier "Name" : Parent1, Parent2, ...